The Church of Sweden is an Evangelical Lutheran church with 5.8 million members. There are 3400 churches in Sweden, and 13 dioceses.

-In every parish (approximately 2 225), there is a Parish council (kyrkoråd), that together with the rector (kyrkoherde) is responsible for the liturgy, and for the educational, social and evangelistic work.
+In every parish (1 329 in January 2020), there is a parish council (kyrkoråd), that together with the rector (kyrkoherde) is responsible for the liturgy, and for the educational, social and evangelistic work.

 Every fourth year elections are held for all the decision-making bodies within the church, at parish, diocese and national level.
 Every member of the Church of Sweden over the age of 16 is entitled to vote.
 To be a candidate for office one has to be a member, baptised and at least 18.

 There are employed persons in every parish: a priest, a musician and often also a deacon.
 In the smaller, often rural, settings these officers are responsible for services and pastoral care in several parishes.
 Others can be employed according to the needs of the parish, such as church workers, teachers, virgers, sextons, office personnel, children and youth leaders, cleaners etc.

 On the national level the church is led by the Archbishop of Uppsala, who represents the Church of Sweden in international and ecumenical matters and speaks for the Bishop's Conference, of all bishops.
 But the decision-making body for the Church of Sweden is the General Synod (kyrkomötet); it consists of 251 members, meeting twice annually and decides all matters concerning the regulation of church life (kyrkoordning).
 The General Synod elects the Central Board.